-You can expect it to grow well so long as the temperatures range between 70°F and 90°F, but your pothos really won’t like it if the temperatures bip and bop within that.
+You can expect it to grow well so long as the temperatures range between 70°F and 90°F, but your Pothos really won’t like it if the temperatures fluctuate too much.
 Things will grow really bad if the range drops beneath 70°F or spikes above 90°F.

 Not only will this retard the growth of your dear plant, but it will also make its green leaves turn brown, which sadly is not like Linda Ronstadt’s eyes going from brown to blue, but pretty close.
 Your pothos is sad.

 You can make your plant happy by moving it indoors if it currently resides outdoors.

 So long as you notice the brown coloring relatively quickly, you can bring it in and place it in a room with ideal temperatures and humidity.
 You’ll need to provide the Pothos with the best of conditions to save it.

 This means keeping it in a room with the temperature at about 68°F, so it can remain perfectly happy.
 Normally, its ideal indoor temperatures range from 65° to 75°F.

 You just need to go with the median and keep it that consistently to level the plant out, so you can save it.
 On the upside, these plants like the ideal temperature for economically cooling your home or heating it.

 Providing the Right Lighting